 One of the reasons there is so much interest in the Mardi Gras Indians is because it seems to be a dying tradition.
 When the costumes were made from whatever material could be found, there were many Indians.
 However, the designs of the costumes have become so elaborate that it is very difficult for many to afford the expense.
 Larry is able to afford to make his costume due to the generosity of some of his friends who contribute their skills and hard work.
 He is also asked to speak to others around the country about the rich history of the Mardi Gras Indian, and whatever he makes helps finance his next year's costume.
 However, it is often a struggle.

 "Rex has designers; its King has no say on his costume.
 My suit is ME!
 I do the patchwork and rhinestones.
 I have people helping me hook up now, but there's only two patches I didn't do: a rattlesnake and a hatchet-- given to me by two older Indians.
 I'll always wear those patches." - Larry Bannock

 Typical of Mardi Gras tradition, rarely will anyone outside of the immediate family and close friends have an opportunity to witness a suit's creation before Mardi Gras.
 National Geographic and 48 Hours, however, were lucky enough to go behind the scenes while doing a special on this tradition.
 The television crews even pitched in during the last hectic days before Mardi Gras.

-Larry assures us that it is all worthwhile for him when, on Mardi Gras morning, he steps out of his home into his waiting neighborhood in all of his glory!
+It is all worthwhile for Larry when he steps out of his home, on Mardi Gras morning, into his waiting neighborhood in all of his glory.

-In my opinion, his Mardi Gras Indian costume often surpasses the quality, intricacy and artistry seen in the costumes of many Mardi Gras Kings and Queens.
-To see the Indians in their suits marching, dancing, and singing is to see art come alive!
+His Mardi Gras Indian costume often surpasses the quality, intricacy and artistry seen in the costumes of many Mardi Gras Kings and Queens.
+Seeing the Indians in their suits marching, singing and dancing is to watch art come alive.